 About Social Security Disability

 Benefit amounts depend on how much the workers paid into Social Security and their lengths of employment.
-Each eligible worker is notified each year of how much he could expect in Social Security payments if he were to become disabled.
+Each eligible worker is notified each year of how much they could expect in Social Security payments if they were to become disabled.

 Taxation of Disability Payments

 The IRS taxes individual and group-sponsored disability benefits based on how the insurance premiums are paid.
-If premiums are satisfied with pretax dollars, then benefits paid from those disability plans are considered taxable incomes.
-However, disability coverages funded with after-tax dollars will pay out tax-free benefits.
+Benefits are considered taxable incomes if the premiums are paid with pre-tax dollars.
+But disability coverages funded with after-tax dollars pay out tax-free benefits.